Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/minerd.png)
 **Figure 204** minerd.

-So what we need to do is to run `sudo make install`, this command will put it in /usr/local/bin, so know we can run it from any directory location in our machine.
+So what we need to do is to run `sudo make install`, this command will put it in /usr/local/bin, so now we can run it from any directory location in our machine.

 ![OSCP Post](/assets/images/lpic2/makeinstall.png)
 **Figure 205** make install.